 From Eidsvoll, Skibladner sails as far north as to the Olympic city of Lillehammer.

 Skibladner’s early years coincided with Norway’s budding industrial revolution.
 With the steam engines, came a new era of prosperity and change in society.

 Skibladner continued its journey through history, and had an advantage that the ever-expanding railroad did not have: it connected Mjøsa’s eastern and western shores.

 She has sunk twice

-Lake Mjøsa fills with mountain-snow meltwater in early summer, and is covered by ice during the winter.
+Ice covers Lake Mjøsa during the coldest period of the winter, and she fills with mountain-snow melt-water in early summer.
 The ice gives Skibladner some well-earned time for rest and repair.

-In 1967, she sank once again, also at Minnesund.
-At the time, she was not insured, but the Norwegian Army’s engineer corps came to her rescue.
+In 1967, she sank once again at Minnesund, this time uninsured.
+But the Norwegian Army’s engineer corps came to her rescue.

 Today, Skibladner’s winter home is a half-open boathouse at Gjøvik.